 Finding accommodation in Romania

-Apart from this, many expats also use the services of English-speaking and reputable real estate agents who are familiar with the local market.
-Foreigners are often assumed to be wealthy and are therefore frequently targeted by scammers, unscrupulous landlords and dubious real estate agents.
-Hiring a reputable real estate agent to assist with paperwork and lease negotiations can help to guard against this.
-Utilising estate agents is also useful in negotiating with prospective landlords who don't speak English.
+Another option is to use the services of reputable English-speaking real estate agents who are familiar with the local market.
+They can assist with paperwork and lease negotiations and are also useful in negotiating with prospective landlords who don't speak English.

 Renting accommodation in Romania

-The cost of renting in Romania makes up the bulk of most expats’ living expenses.
-This cost is on par with, or even cheaper than, accommodation in other Eastern European countries.
-Renting accommodation in a city will generally cost more than smaller towns and outlying areas.
+The cost of renting in Romania will make up the bulk of most expats' living expenses.
+This cost is on par with, or sometimes cheaper than, accommodation in other Eastern European countries.
+Renting accommodation in a city centre will generally cost more than in smaller towns and outlying areas, and the rent will obviously be much higher in a modern apartment block than in a 1950s communist building.

 Leases

-Lease agreements in Romania tend to last for 12 months, but shorter leases can be negotiated.
-Leases can be terminated early, if need be, but this will require a month's notice.
-Rent is paid monthly and usually includes basic utilities.
+Lease agreements in Romania tend to last for at least 12 months or can have an indefinite length, but expats may be able to negotiate shorter leases.
+Rent is paid monthly and may include basic utilities.
 Furnished accommodation is also available at a higher price.

 Deposits

-In order to secure a lease, expats typically pay a deposit equivalent to one or two months' rent.
-The deposit must be held at the landlord’s bank.
-At the end of the contract, the landlord may deduct expenses from the deposit for repairs to the property and for unpaid bills.
+In order to secure a lease, expats typically pay a deposit equivalent to one or two months' rent – the legal maximum is three months' rent.
+The deposit must be held at the landlord's bank.
+At the end of the contract, the landlord may deduct expenses from the deposit for repairs to the property and unpaid bills.
+Unless otherwise stipulated, there may be a penalty for terminating the lease with less than 1–2 months' notice.

 Costs and fees